 English art-rock band Roxy Music were formed by vocalist Bryan Ferry and bassist Graham Simpson in 1970.
 They recruited saxophone and oboe player Andy Mackay and synth player Brian Eno (who “treated” the other players instruments through his synth).
 Drummer Paul Thompson joined in 1971, and his muscular playing helped keep the band’s experimental rock accessible.
 Guitarist Phil Manzanera was the last recruit, joining shortly before the group’s first album was recorded in 1972.

 Each member bought their individual background to the band; Manzanera grew up in Latin America, Mackay was classically trained, while Mackay, Ferry and Eno all came from art school backgrounds.
-One common thread for all the members was an appreciation of the avant-garde experimentation of the Velvet Underground, while Eno’s experiments with synths and tape effects were unusual for a song-based rock record.
+One common thread for all the members was an appreciation of the avant-garde experimentation of the Velvet Underground, while Eno’s experiments with synths and tape effects were unusual for a song-based rock band.
 Roxy Music sought to blur the lines between high art and pop art, making postmodern pop music.

 Roxy Music went through a succession of bass players, while Brian Eno was replaced by Eddie Jobson after 1973’s For Your Pleasure.
 After touring behind Siren, the group disbanded in 1976.
 They reunited in 1978 to record Manifesto, but the core band was reduced to a three-piece of Ferry, Mackay, and Manzanera, after Paul Thompson quit in 1980.
 The band’s reunion albums were smoother and less experimental than their earlier work.

 Roxy Music were phenomenally successful for a band with experimental tendencies – all eight of their studio albums made the UK top ten.
 Their sole number one single, a lovely take on John Lennon’s ‘Jealous Guy’ released on 1981, isn’t featured on any of their albums.
-Here are their eight studio albums, order from my favourite to least favourite.
+Here are their eight studio albums, ordered from my favourite to least favourite.

 Roxy Music Albums: Ranked from Worst to Best